stencila/stencila/docs/reference/schema/prose/suggestion.md

 # Suggestion

-**Abstract base class for nodes that indicate a suggested change to inline content.**
+**Abstract base type for nodes that indicate a suggested change to content.**

 Note that at present this type does not have a `suggester` property to identify the actor (`Person`, `Organization`, or `SoftwareApplication`) which suggested the change.